Quentin Letts: Ableism

 In 2025 Letts yet again was accused of causing hurt with the British Stammering Association writing a complaints letter to The Times about an article of his in the Daily Mail satirising Professor Piers Forster in a select committee hearing.
-Letts wrote, 'Professor Forster had a marked stammer…It was a full Fish Called Wanda job…This being Britain, no one mentioned it.’
+Letts wrote, 'Professor Forster had a marked stammer...It was a full Fish Called Wanda job...This being Britain, no one mentioned it.’
 The letter stated, ‘Our condition is not to be mocked or derided, Piers Forster may well have struggled to communicate under the pressure of a select committee but he did not deserve to be publicly undermined and belittled in the manner chosen by Quentin.’

 Personal life

 Letts married Lois Henrietta Rathbone in 1996.
 The couple have a son and two daughters and live in How Caple, Herefordshire.
+His son and his Szechuan wife live in China.

 Letts is an Anglican, and in his writing, he has frequently criticised more modernised policies of the Church of England.
 His uncle was the publisher and first chairman of National Heritage, John Letts.
 Letts has a particular liking for old hymns by Sankey and Moody especially one titled ' Pentecostal fire is burning.'
 Writing in Church music today '1997 vol 1 p67 he described Sankey and Moody hymns as the greatest contribution to hymnody since Isaac Newton.
+His wife is a church organist.

 On 1 March 2019, the Companies House website published the listing of Letts, his wife Lois and his mother Jocelyn as shareholders (and thus outstanding creditors) of Ffrees Family Finance Ltd, formerly a subdivision of NatWest, for which an administrator was appointed on the same day.
 The company was placed into administration on 29 March 2019.